a16bitsysop/blocklist2unbound/README.md

 To run from cron, create a symbolic link to blocklist2unbound.py from the required /etc/cron.daily|weekly|monthly folder.
 This enables cronmode and /etc/unbound/unbound.conf.d is scanned for .block.conf files which are then updated, if a blocklist is generated from a url it is stored in the file and used to update it.
+Unbound is reloaded if any blocklists have been updated in cronmode.

 Using a .py extenstion in the cron.daily|weekly|monthly folder can cause run-parts to not execute the script so the link should have no extension.

 eg:
 ````